UO-CIS211/Agenda/docs/HOWTO.md

 ```

 The other important method we need is one
 to produce a list of conflicts.
-If
 If the list of conflicts is wrapped in another
 `Agenda` object, then the `len` method of `Agenda`
 suffices for distinguishing whether or not an